NotJoeMartinez/rushbot/README.md

 Have you ever needed to implement a mass-bidirectional-SMS-at-scale system overnight? with $25 budget?
 Well this is the result of that situation.
-Rusbot was originally intended for fraternal recruitment purposes but can easily be adapted to critical communication infrastructure like Public Safety Alerts or Medical emergency hotlines.
-Your imagination and risk tolerance are truly the only limit!
+Rusbot was originally intended for fraternal recruitment purposes but can easily be adapted to critical communication infrastructure.
+Your risk tolerance is the only only limit!

 Rushbot works in two parts: a cli for sending the initial mass text and a webserver for handling conversations.